aj-cruz/ansible-nxos/README.md

 You can install all the Python packages with: ```pip install -r requirements.txt```

+# ANSIBLE.CFG
+I made the following modifications to my ansible.cfg file to support the playbook:
+- host_key_checking=False
+- command_timeout=45
+(Every now and the one of my tasks that pipe output to json was taking a bit longer than the default 30 seconds)

 # SUPPORTED NXOS CONFIGURATIONS
 The playbook currently supports the following configurations:
 - banners (motd & exec)